yaorenmao/lanceroid/README.md

 NEW: Ninja Burning breath macro.
 Activate on Leaves on The wind skill, stop - any Fishing Bait

+if ninja script stop working use !proxy reload lanceroid

 Berserker Punishing Strike Macro (ofcourse u have to be in intimidation)

 !ar - list of commands + on/off mod